 The decision by Google was driven by a range of factors from the increasing need to protect consumer privacy – to legislation including GDPR, the ePrivacy Directive and CCPA – and a fundamental need to rebuild trust with consumers.

-For marketers, the decision has left even more confusion around what the removal of third-party cookies really means for them and how they can plan for post-cookie marketing success.
+For marketers, the decision has left even more confusion around what the removal of third-party cookies really means for them and how they can plan for marketing success in a cookieless future.

 So, without doubt, you need to have a plan in place for the change.
 But what are Google proposing as a replacement for cookies?
 And what, in particular, is Google Topics?